Author and Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2015.

 Acute urticaria is diagnosed in people with a short history of weals that last less than 24 hours, with or without angioedema.
 A thorough physical examination should be undertaken to look for underlying causes.

 Biopsy of urticaria can be non-specific and difficult to interpret.
-The pathology shows oedema in the dermis and dilated blood vessels, with variable mixed inflammatory infiltrate.
+The pathology shows oedema in the dermis and dilated blood vessels, with a variable mixed inflammatory infiltrate.
 Vessel-wall damage indicates urticarial vasculitis.

 The main treatment for acute urticaria in adults and in children is with an oral second-generation antihistamine chosen from the list below.
 If the standard dose (eg 10 mg for cetirizine) is not effective, the dose can be increased fourfold (eg 40 mg cetirizine daily).
 They are best taken continuously rather than on demand.
 They are stopped when the acute urticaria has settled down.
 There is not thought to be any benefit from adding a second antihistamine.

-Although systemic treatment is best avoided during pregnancy and breast feeding, there have been no reports that second-generation antihistamines cause birth defects.
+Although systemic treatment is best avoided during pregnancy and breastfeeding, there have been no reports that second-generation antihistamines cause birth defects.
 If treatment is required, loratadine and cetirizine are currently preferred.

 Conventional first-generation antihistamines such as promethazine or chlorpheniramine are no longer recommended for urticaria.